Debt Ratios for Home Financing

-Most underwriting for conventional mortgage loans requires a qualifying ratio of 28/36.
-FHA loans are a little less strict, requiring a 29/41 ratio.
+Typically, underwriting for conventional mortgages requires a qualifying ratio of 28/36.
+FHA loans are less restrictive, requiring a 29/41 ratio.

-The first number is how much (by percent) of your gross monthly income that can go toward housing.
-This ratio is figured on your total payment, including homeowners' insurance, homeowners' dues, PMI - everything.
+For these ratios, the first number is how much (by percent) of your gross monthly income that can go toward housing costs.
+This ratio is figured on your total payment, including hazard insurance, homeowners' dues, Private Mortgage Insurance - everything.

-The second number is the maximum percentage of your gross monthly income which can be applied to housing costs and recurring debt together.
-Recurring debt includes auto/boat loans, child support and monthly credit card payments.
+The second number in the ratio is the maximum percentage of your gross monthly income that can be spent on housing costs and recurring debt.
+Recurring debt includes auto payments, child support and credit card payments.

 Some example data: